Lucas Oil: Sponsorships

 The company is a sponsor of several NASCAR, H1 Unlimited, NHRA, and IndyCar events.
 In 2005, Lucas Oil founded the Lucas Oil Late Model Dirt Series.
 Since 2011, it owns the cable network MAVTV, which under its purview went from a male-focused network with a lowbrow point of view to a leading motorsports network.

+Since 2004, Lucas Oil has been a partner of the Arrow McLaren team.

 On February 28, 2006, it was announced that Lucas Oil had purchased the naming rights to the Lucas Oil Stadium in Indianapolis, Indiana, for $120 million over 20 years.
 The facility opened in 2008 and is the home field for the NFL's Indianapolis Colts.
-Other events that have or will be held at the stadium include the 2010 NCAA Men's Basketball Final Four, the 2009 NCAA Men's Basketball Regional Finals, Super Bowl XLVI (February 5, 2012), the 2015 NCAA Men's Basketball Final Four, the 2016 NCAA Women's Basketball Final Four, every Big Ten Football Championship Game since the inaugural game in 2011, and every Drum Corps International World Championship since 2009.
+Other events that have or will be held at the stadium include the 2010 NCAA Men's Basketball Final Four, the 2009 NCAA Men's Basketball Regional Finals, Super Bowl XLVI (February 5, 2012), the 2015 NCAA Men's Basketball Final Four, every Big Ten Football Championship Game since the inaugural game in 2011, every Drum Corps International World Championship since 2009, and the 2026 and 2029 NCAA Men's Final Fours.

 In 2009, Lucas Oil founded the short course off-road racing series Lucas Oil Off Road Racing Series.
 In March 2012, Lucas Oil extended their title sponsorship of the AMA Motocross series.

 Since 2011, Lucas Oil has been a main sponsor of the Professional Bull Riders (PBR) association.

 At the time he purchased the mansion of Conseco co-founder Stephen Hilbert, Forrest Lucas stated, "I can justify it by having this as a corporate retreat for my employees and for my customers."

-The Lucas Oil Crusader monster jam truck was debuted in Houston, Texas in 2011.
+The Lucas Oil Crusader Monster Jam truck was debuted in Houston, Texas in 2011.
 It was driven by Canadian Driver, Linsey Weenk, who drove the Built Ford Tough Blue Thunder monster truck before.
+Following the truck's and his retirement in 2020, the truck was succeeded by the Lucas Stabilizer, driven by Cynthia Gauthier.

+In June 2022, Lucas Oil became a sponsor of Wrexham A.F.C., but withdrew from the deal just two weeks after the announcement.

+In January 2024, Lucas Oil became the title sponsor of DAMS, a French Formula Two team, marking the first time they sponsored a team outside North America.

+On July 9, 2025, Lucas Oil became the primary jersey patch sponsor of the Indiana Pacers, replacing Fishers-based startup Spokenote as the Pacers' jersey sponsor in a multi-year agreement.

 Lucas Oil Rail Line

-Lucas Oil Rail Line, formerly known as the Louisville New Albany & Corydon Railroad, was added to the Corydon, Indiana's plant’s capabilities in 2006, servicing the main manufacturing facility and several other major businesses in and around the city.
+Lucas Oil Rail Line, formerly known as the Louisville New Albany & Corydon Railroad, was added to the Corydon, Indiana's plant's capabilities in 2006, servicing the main manufacturing facility and several other major businesses in and around the city.